-The Institute of International studies is an organizational part of the Faculty of Social Sciences at Charles University in Prague.
+The Institute of International Studies is part of the Faculty of Social Sciences at Charles University in Prague.
 The Institute offers bachelor‘s, master‘s and doctoral degree programmes in area studies and modern history.
 It concentrates its activities on four primary regions: the countries of the former Soviet Union and East-Central Europe, the German-speaking countries of Central Europe, Western Europe and North America.
-Each of the region is covered by one department of the Institute, which runs an English language Master's Degree program.
-The four English language Master's Degree programmes offered by the Institute of International Studies are coordinated under the label "Prague Area Studies" (PRAREAS).
+Each area of the region is covered by one department of the Institute, which offers an English-language Master's Degree program.
+The four English-language Master's Degree programmes offered by the Institute of International Studies are coordinated under the label "Prague Area Studies" (PRAREAS).

-The Department of German and Austrian Studies focuses on the area of Germany, Austria and a broadly-conceived Central Europe with respect to political, historical, cultural and economic developments from the end of the 19th century until the present time.
-The main field of research and lectures is on the post-1990 regional environment and on how states have attempted to come to terms with sensitive 20th century issues in the history of Central Europe, Germany and Austria included, that have affected and indeed still affect the fostering of bilateral relationships.
-The Department runs the English-language Master Programme “Central European Comparative Studies”
+The Department of German and Austrian Studies focuses on Germany, Austria and a broadly-conceived Central European area with respect to political, historical, cultural and economic developments from the end of the 19th century to the present time.
+The main field of research and lectures is the post-1990 regional environment and how states have attempted to come to terms with sensitive 20th century issues that have affected and indeed still affect bilateral relationships among the countries studied.
+The Department offers the English-language Master’s Degree Programme, “Central European Comparative Studies”

-The Department of American Studies focuses in its research on American history, as well as on contemporary political, economic, social and cultural issues relevant in American context.
-Geographically, the primary attention is on the North American region, with emphasis on the United States.
-The Department runs the English-language Master Programme “Transatlantic Studies”.
+The Department of American Studies focuses its research on American history, as well as on contemporary political, economic, social and cultural issues relevant to the Americas.
+Geographically, primary attention is paid to the North American region, with emphasis on the United States.
+The Department runs the English-language Master Programme, “Transatlantic Studies”.

 For detailed information on study programmes, admissions, how to apply, etc., please refer to the webpage of the specific programme of interest at the Faculty's website